jameshyojaelee/Automate_Spotify/README.md

 `python3 create_playlist.py`
     * you'll immediately see `Please visit this URL to authorize this application: <some long url>`
     * click on it and log into your Google Account to collect the `authorization code`

+The above work is an interpretation of a project from "The Come Up"